 More effective visual merchandising

-With AR, retailers can make merchandising even more efficient by showcasing all a product’s features with visual context.
-As a result, customers can better visualize items, even when they aren’t in stock.
-For instance, Timberland, a global footwear brand, uses AR to help customers visualize what they would look like in new apparel.
+With AR, retailers can make merchandising even more efficient by showcasing all of a product's features with visual context.
+As a result, customers can better visualize items, even when they aren't in stock.
+For instance, Timberland, a global footwear brand, uses augmented reality to help customers visualize what they would look like in new apparel.

 Boost customer loyalty

-According to this Invesp study, 63% of customers state that AR could improve their shopping experience.
-AR can optimize every customer touchpoint and drive unmatched customer adventure by putting customizable products in their real-life environment.
-In turn, this functionality leads to building more loyal relationships with brands by pushing customers to buy and return to your store, again and again.
+Over 60% of customers prefer retailers that offer AR experiences.
+Augmented reality can optimize every customer touchpoint and drive unmatched customer adventure by putting customizable products in their real-life environment.
+In turn, this functionality leads to building more loyal relationships with brands by pushing customers to buy and return to your store again and again.

 AR can be used in e-commerce and to power up traditional brick-and-mortar stores.
-Let’s look at some ways AR can enhance a customer’s experience.
+Let's look at some ways this technology can enhance a customer's experience.

 Virtual tours and space visualization

 With AR, customers can get the feel of the place and visit virtually before paying an in-person visit.
-For example, Lowe’s Vision Navigation simplifies the search for products in-store via indoor mapping and AR.
-Another example – with the AR app from Dent Reality, you will never get lost while shopping, as the app helps users find the quickest route to buy items from their shopping list.
+For example, Lowe's Vision Navigation simplifies the search for products in-store via indoor mapping and AR.
+With the app from Dent Reality, you will never get lost while shopping, as the app helps users find the quickest route to buy items from their shopping list.

 Gamification